Hanay Geiogamah: New York and theater

-In late 1971, Geiogamah formed a theater company at La MaMa Experimental Theater Club in New York City's East Village.
-La MaMa was the first all-Native repertory theater company in the country and changed its name to the Native American Theatre Ensemble in 1973 because "too many non-Indians who approached us during [our] tours [and] after performances... seemed unable to understand that we were real people, really alive and breathing, and that we were certified residents of the United States of America."
+In late 1971, Geiogamah formed a theater company at La MaMa Experimental Theatre Club in New York City's East Village.
+La MaMa was the first all-Native repertory theater company in the country and changed its name to the Native American Theatre Ensemble in 1973 because "too many non-Indians who approached us during [our] tours [and] after performances … seemed unable to understand that we were real people, really alive and breathing, and that we were certified residents of the United States of America."
 Geiogamah's first play with the company was Body Indian, in 1972, followed by Coon Cons Coyote and Foghorn (1973).

-The Native American Theatre Ensemble toured throughout the 1970s, including the United States and Germany.
+In the 1970s, the Native American Theatre Ensemble toured throughout the United States and Germany.
 Students from the Institute of American Indian Arts in Santa Fe, New Mexico, accompanied the Ensemble on their February–April 1973 tour, during which they performed at the University of New Mexico, the College of Santa Fe, Haskell Indian Junior College, and the Smithsonian Institutution among other locations.
 Their music was presented in both the traditional and contemporary American Indian forms and songs were selected from the Plains, Eastern, Great Basin, Southwest, and Northwest Coast areas of Indian Country."

 In 1980, the University of Oklahoma Press published Geiogamah's New Native American Drama: Three Plays.
 The Native American Theatre Ensemble produced Geiogamah's final play, 49 (1975) in 1982 at La MaMa.

 Geiogamah later formed the widely acclaimed American Indian Dance Theatre, which gave its first public performance in 1987 with Geiogamah as director and Barbara Schwei as producer.
 The 24-member dance troupe represented about 18 Indian nations and toured both nationally and internationally.
 The dancers wore traditional costumes and the music was performed on traditional instruments made by the performers.
 The group made their New York City debut in 1989 in Manhattan's Joyce Theater.
 In 1990, the company was featured in PBS' Great Performances in the segment "The American Indian Dance Theater: Finding the Circle".
 The New York Times praised the performance saying that the "hallmark of this company is its authenticity" with "serious artists conveying basic facts of their lives and cultures."
 In 1993, the company was produced as a segment for Dances for the New Generations for the PBS television series Great Performances/Dance in America.
 Barbara Schwei and Hanay Geiogamah were producers and Phil Lucas and Geiogamah were directors.
 The program was nominated for a Primetime Emmy Award.